eobrain/funcgo/README.md

 `project.clj` file which is a working example of using the Leiningen plugin.

+If you want to see a complete web app, that generates both Clojurescript and Clojure, see
+[the source for www.funcgo.org][fgosite].

 There is also do `lein fgoc --repl` to bring up the beginnings of a REPL that you can use to explore...
 ```